 As with ART-naive patients, the use of a three-drug combination regimen is generally recommended when switching patients with suppressed viral loads to a new regimen.
-However, there is growing evidence that certain two-drug regimens can maintain virologic suppression, as discussed below.
-Monotherapy with either a boosted protease inhibitor (PI) or an integrase strand transfer inhibitor (INSTI) has been explored in several trials or cohort studies, and has been associated with an unacceptable rate of virologic failure and the development of resistance; therefore, monotherapy as a switching strategy is not recommended (AII).
+Patients with no resistance mutations can likely switch to any regimen that has been shown to be highly effective in ART-naive patients.
+In addition, there is growing evidence that certain two-drug regimens can maintain virologic suppression, as discussed below.
+Monotherapy with either a boosted protease inhibitor (PI) or an INSTI has been explored in several trials or cohort studies.
+Monotherapy has been associated with a higher rate of virologic failure than other regimens and has been associated with the development of resistance, especially INSTI monotherapy; therefore, monotherapy as a switching strategy is not recommended (AI).